cHullaert/autodsl-helper/README.md

-# usage
+# Introduction

 The goal of this project is to offer a convenient way to produce dsl via kotlin classes.
 The project is not a fork but it's largely inspired by https://github.com/juanchosaravia/autodsl this one.
 Thanks to him.

 The following link is a documentation used by the creation of this project.  https://proandroiddev.com/writing-dsls-in-kotlin-part-1-7f5d2193f277

 This project provide also a convenient way to execute the script produced with the dsl syntax.

+Please feel free to use it as you want.

 ## code examples
 ```kotlin